nf-core/eager/docs/usage.md

 #### `--malt_max_queries`

 Specify the maximum number of alignments a read can have.
 All further alignments are discarded.
-Default: 100
+Default: `100`

 Only when `--metagenomic_tool malt` is also supplied

 #### `--malt_memory_mode`

 How to load the database into memory.
-Options are 'load', 'page' or 'map'. 'load' directly loads the entire database into memory prior seed look up, this is slow but compatible with all servers/file systems. 'page' and 'map' perform a sort of 'chunked' database loading, allow seed look up prior entire database loading.
+Options are `'load'`, `'page'` or `'map'`. 'load' directly loads the entire database into memory prior seed look up, this is slow but compatible with all servers/file systems. `'page'` and `'map'` perform a sort of 'chunked' database loading, allow seed look up prior entire database loading.
 Note that Page and Map modes do not work properly not with many remote file-systems such as GPFS.
-Default is 'load'.
+Default is `'load'`.

 Only when `--metagenomic_tool malt` is also supplied